Your First Teen Bra

 What kind of teen bra should I buy?

-This is a(n) image of Freya Deco bra
+This is a(n) image of Parfait Casey bra

 Teen bras come in all styles, sizes, and even colors, so there’s sure to be something that will work for you.
 If your breasts are still early in development and just starting to bud out, a training bra or bralette is probably your best choice for your first teen bra.
 These will allow you to get used to the feeling of wearing a bra and provide a bit of coverage and light support without the weight of heavier materials and underwires.
 They often come in pretty patterns and colors, so you can find something that suits your personality!